EQUESTRIAN VAULTING IS FOR EVERYONE

 IS IT A COMPETITIVE SPORT?

-We are currently preparing a team for the FEI Vaulting World Championships for Juniors in The Netherlands in 2019 (read more about our mission here) and as preparation, some of our vaulters competed in the Australian National Vaulting Championships and Southern Cross CVI in Sydney in October 2018.
-See photos below:
+As preparation for the 2019 World Championships, some of our vaulters competed in the Australian National Vaulting Championships and Southern Cross CVI in Sydney in October 2018.

 BEING PART OF A VAULTING TEAM IS HUGE FUN!